menu iconknow your dna logosearch icon

 Ancestry DNA Tests

-The Utah-based company has two kits and packages them with other services, including DNA Matches, which helps you find possible relatives.
+Ancestry has two kits and packages them with other services, including DNA Matches, which helps you find possible relatives.
+This includes:

 Comparing Ancestry and 23andMe Results